shekkizh/shekkizh.github.io/_pages/about.md

   - /about.html
 ---
 Hi,
-I'm Sarath, a PhD student in Ming Hsieh Department of Electrical and Computer Engineering at University of Southern California.
+I'm Sarath, a Ph.D. candidate in Ming Hsieh Department of Electrical and Computer Engineering at University of Southern California.
 My research advisor is [Prof. Antonio Ortega](https://viterbi.usc.edu/directory/faculty/Ortega/Antonio).

 I'm broadly interested in graphs and machine learning.
 Currently, I focus on non parametric, neighborhood algorithms for understanding data and deep learning models.
 <!-- An overaching theme that has been driving my research is the need for high performing, extremely simple and explainable systems. -->
 {% capture whats-new %}
 ## What's New

 [Aug 2021] Channel-Wise Early stopping without a validation set via NNK interpolation with David accpeted at [APSIPA 2021](https://www.apsipa2021.org/)

-[July 2021] Model selection and explainability in neural networks using a polytope interpolation framework accepted at [Asilomar 2021](https://asilomarsscconf.org/)
+[July 2021] Model selection and explainability in neural networks using NNK accepted at [Asilomar 2021](https://asilomarsscconf.org/)

 [Jan 2021] Revisiting local neighborhood methods in machine learning accepted at [DSLW 2021](http://conferences.ece.ubc.ca/dslw2021/#/)